 </xs:complexType>

 The body of the ExtensionObject contains a single element which is either a ByteString or XML encoded Structure.
 A decoder can distinguish between the two by inspecting the top-level element.
-An element with the name tns:ByteString contains an OPC UA Binary encoded body.
-Any other name shall contain an OPC UA XML encoded body.
-The TypeId specifies the syntax of a ByteString body which could be UTF-8 encoded JSON, UA Binary or some other format.
+An XML element with the name tns:ByteString contains an OPC UA Binary encoded body.
+Any other XML element name shall contain an OPC UA XML encoded body.
+Other DataEncodings may not be serialized in an ExtensionObject.

 A Variant value is encoded as an xs:complexType with the following XML schema: